-Author, speaker, and singer Willie Jolley is an inspiration.
-He’s perhaps best recognized for his book, A Setback is a Setup for a Comeback.
-Recently, he’s been adapting his success message to pinpoint dollars and sense.
+If you aren’t familiar with Jolley’s work, I can tell you he is an inspiration.
+He’s perhaps best recognized for his book; A Setback is a Setup for a Comeback.
+He’s known for adapting his success message to pinpoint other areas like money and work.

-And by the way – Willie Jolley is not just talk.
+And by the way–Willie Jolley is not just talking.

 He can prove that attitude shows up on a company bottom line.
 He’s credited with contributing to Ford Motor Company’s comeback from its 2006 setback to its 2010 billion dollar profit as the only American automobile company not to take a federal bailout.